speculatrix/tvh_radio/README.md

 Acquire a Raspberry Pi, power supply and memory card.

-* Install Raspbian onto the card,
+* Install Raspbian onto the card
 * Power up the Pi whilst connected to a display
 * Configure the WiFi
-* Set the password of the pi user.
+* Set the password of the pi user
 * Install all updates